Hannya / Mask

 Hannya masks can come in a variety of colours: a white mask indicates a woman of aristocratic status, a red mask depicts a low-class woman, and the darkest red depicts true demons, the most dangerous characters in the play.

-Due to its distinctive and frightening appearance make it one of the most recognizable Noh masks and it is used widely in tattooing to this day.
+Due to its distinctive and frightening appearance make it one of the most recognisable Noh masks and it is used widely in tattooing to this day.
 Some see the Hannya mask as a creepy motif for a tattoo, others see it as beautiful.
 It can be used to represent a dark moment in your life, a haunted past.
 Check out some of the amazing Hannya mask tattoos our artists have done!